kasterma/drlnd-collab-compet/README.md

 1. on hover get info on what you are pointing to
 2. analysis tools
 3. add @click to analysis tools
+4. do this on a simpler problem (smaller networks so we can plot full overview over time)
+5. clusters of weights changing over time; can we correlate this between layers

 # to see the tensorboard